iam-fabulous/SuiFundMe/README.md

             - Search and filtering capabilities.
         Pledge Mechanism:
             - Easy selection of reward tiers and pledging of SUI tokens or stablecoins.
-            - Clear communication that funds are only charged if the project reaches its goal (all-or-nothing).
-        Transparency & Tracking:
+            - Clear communication that funds are only charged if the project reaches its goal (all-or-nothing) Transparency & Tracking:
             - On-chain transparency allows backers to verify funds, milestones, and delivery progress.
             - Ability to follow the project's journey through creator updates.